ArkaneMoose/BotBot/README.md

 # @BotBot
-A bot for [Euphoria](https://euphoria.io/) created by @myhandsaretypingwords that creates other bots.
+A bot for [Euphoria](https://euphoria.leet.nu/) created by @myhandsaretypingwords that creates other bots, currently maintained by @JRF.

 ## Installation